Vanilla-Renewed-Team/Vanilla-Renewed/README.md

 >Various small fixes and tweaks like tons of zfighting; fixing the bottom of the blaze's rods (entity not the item) Etc.

 Thank you for your understanding and support in our redesign if you have any suggestions be sure to put them into the issues section of the GitHub there will be a feature request template.
-For anything else contact email us on BetterVanillaTeam@pm.me
+For anything else contact email us on VanillaRenewed@pm.me

 Optifine is mandatory for the intended experience; without optifine you may have unexpected bugs, errors, or missing features.